TheVirus-Limiter/botarmysite/README.md

 # What is BotArmy?

 BotArmy is an AI bot with features such as: chatbot, math, memes and tictactoe!
 Type .help for more info!
 It is a discord bot and on version 4.4.
-Recently the bot hit 70+ servers!
+The bot's in 100+ servers!